mschuchard/jenkins-devops-libs/README.md

 ## TODO
 - Puppet
 - Serverspec
+- Helm
+- Docker-Compose
 - FaaS: invoke, push, remove
+- dgoss does not actually work like you would think and also has pathing issues; workaround with volume mounting
+- tf enterprise api
 - validate yaml/json methods and use in goss/packer/faas
 - Else, replace all `sh` with API where possible and abstract common methods into utils.